25 Lessons in 25 Years

 - The customer isn’t always right, but they are always the customer.

 - You have to be a disciplined buyer of companies.
-Decide the value the target has for you and stick with it.
+Decide the value you have for the target and stick with it.
 The money you make is in the deals you don’t do.

 - Every company needs a mission.